Three wonderful women artists - instalment two - Frances Hodgkins

 As well as the picture on my wall, I also have a book about her and her images which I value.

-Absolutely brilliant and as amazing (Ii think) as Katherine Mansfield.
+Absolutely brilliant and as amazing (I think) as Katherine Mansfield.

-The Frances Hodgkins exhibition is on until the end of August and sadly I‘m not going to be able to get to it.
+The Frances Hodgkins exhibition is on until the end of August and I’m thrilled to be going.